 The withholding agent is required to report as an installment sale if the transaction is structured as an installment sale as evidenced by a promissory note.
-The withholding agent is required to withhold 31/3% (.0333) of the first installment payment.
+The withholding agent is required to withhold $3^{1}/3^{\circ}$ (.0333) of the first installment payment.

-The buyer is required to withhold on the principal portion of each subsequent installment payment if the sale is structured as an installment
+The buyer is required to withhold on the principal portion of each subsequent installment payment if the sale is structured as an installment sale.

-When the withholding amount on the first installment principal payment is sent to the FTB, the FTB must also receive a completed Form 593-I, Real Estate Withholding Installment Sale Acknowledgement, a completed Form 593, Real Estate Withholding Tax Statement, and a copy of the promissory
+When the withholding amount on the first installment principal payment is sent to the FTB, the FTB must also receive a completed Form 593-I, Real Estate Withholding Installment Sale Acknowledgement, a completed Form 593, and a copy of the promissory note.